D-Marc1/Simple-MySQLi/README.md

 Using MySQLi prepared statements is a great way to prevent against SQL injection, but it can start feeling tedious after a while.
 I thought this could be improved a little, which is why wanted to create a highly abstracted MySQLi database wrapper, while also ensuring that the SQL queries aren't broken up into proprietary syntactic sugar chaining.
 This way, so you can have extremely concise code, while still keeping your SQL syntax intact.
 I'll concede that I'm slightly reinventing the wheel, as there are already some wrappers with similarities to mine, but I figured I'd make an extremely lightweight, yet powerful enough one for most people to use.

-I specifically chose MySQLi over PDO in case I decide to add any of the MySQL-specific features it has in the future, like asynchronous queries for instance.
-Currently, I'm not using any, but I wanted to keep the option open.
+I specifically chose MySQLi over PDO to have the versatiliy to use MySQL-specific features.
+Currently, the only ones I'm using are [mysqli::info](http://php.net/manual/en/mysqli.info.php) and proper closing/freeing methods.
+Unfortunately, asynchronous queries don't have support for prepared statements yet, so I'll wait until they do to implement them.

 On a side note, if you'd like to know how to use MySQLi the "vanilla way", check out [this tutorial on MySQLi Prepared Statements](https://websitebeaver.com/prepared-statements-in-php-mysqli-to-prevent-sql-injection).